LqAnh/DE-tech-stack/bt8Spark/README.md

-output path for big file in hdfs
+output path for result of big file in hdfs

     /user/anhlq36/big_file

-output path for small file in hdfs
+output path for result of small file in hdfs

     /user/anhlq36/small_file